yaacov/kubectl-mtv/README_inventory.md

 This creates a list of powered-on VMs in a format suitable for migration planning, then creates a plan using that list.

+See [Editing the VMs List for Migration Plans (planvms)](./README_planvms.md) for details on the planvms file format and how to edit it before migration.

 #### Selecting specific fields

 ```bash